International Peace Institute

-The International Peace Institute (IPI, formerly the International Peace Academy) is an independent non-profit think tank founded in 1970 based in New York.
-The institute has a regional office in the Middle East (Manama, Bahrain) and had a regional office in Europe (Vienna, Austria) until 2020.
+The International Peace Institute (IPI), formerly the International Peace Academy, is an independent non-profit think tank, which was founded in 1970, based in New York.
+The institute previously had a regional office in the Middle East (Manama, Bahrain) and a regional office in Europe (Vienna, Austria).

 IPI specializes in multilateral approaches to peace and security issues, working closely with the United Nations system and its member states.
 Areas of focus include peace operations; peace, climate, and sustainable development; women, peace, and security; and human rights and humanitarian affairs.

-IPI states that it produces “evidence-based analysis and practical policy recommendations to inform debate and guide decision making on complex and emerging issues;” that it “engages policy- and decision-makers from the United Nations System, member states, regional organizations, civil society, and the private sector through candid discussion;” and that it “provides innovative and strategic advice on multilateral processes to these partners to help them develop and implement achievable and sustainable solutions.”
+IPI states that it produces "evidence-based analysis and practical policy recommendations to inform debate and guide decision making on complex and emerging issues"; that it "engages policy- and decision-makers from the United Nations System, member states, regional organizations, civil society, and the private sector through candid discussion"; and that it "provides innovative and strategic advice on multilateral processes to these partners to help them develop and implement achievable and sustainable solutions."
 As of May 2024, IPI has a staff of approximately 38.
-Since March 2021, Zeid bin Ra'ad Al Hussein has been the President and CEO of IPI with Adam Lupel as Vice President and COO.
+Since March 2021, Zeid bin Ra'ad Al Hussein has been the president and CEO of IPI.

 History

 The International Peace Institute was created with support from UN Secretary-General U Thant in 1970, originally with the purpose of studying UN peacekeeping and developing peacekeeping doctrine, with strong financial backing from Ruth Forbes Paine Young.
 Its first President was Maj.
 Gen. Indar Jit Rikhye, Indian commanding officer of UN peacekeeping forces and a former military advisor to the UN Secretary-General.
 Under his tenure, IPI initiated an innovative program aimed at training civilians and military officers together for the challenges of preventing conflict and building peace.
 In 1990, under Olara Otunnu, a Ugandan diplomat and politician, IPI branched out into the political dimensions of war and peace.
 During this time, IPI became known for its case studies of UN field operations and for its forward-looking analysis on new roles for the UN in the security sphere.
 Otunnu also initiated IPI's Africa Program, currently its longest-running program.
 David M. Malone, a Canadian scholar-diplomat, took over as President in 1998, followed by Terje Rød-Larsen, from 2005 to 2020, a Norwegian sociologist and diplomat who has served the UN as its senior envoy in the Middle East, and a principal architect of the 1990s Oslo Peace Accords.
 IPI today focuses its work on multilateral cooperation, peace operations, climate change and sustainable development, women, peace, and security, human rights and humanitarian affairs.